 All of these learnings are now embedded in my work as a career and intercultural coach and trainer.

 Final Note - Investing Time in Your Career Deserves your Exclusive Attention

 You spend a lot of time at work, right?
 Time spent ensuring that you are clear about who you are, what you are good at and what you enjoy doing will be time well spent.
-Whether you are looking to fully explore your Career Orientation, require assistance with your CV, cover letter, interviews, understand your behavioural and communication style or require assistance with integrating into a new country, I am here to support you and to enable you to move forward in the direction that suits you best.
+Whether you are looking to fully explore your Career Orientation, require assistance with your CV, cover letter, interviews, Actualise your Career, know your Strengths, understand your behavioural and communication style or require assistance with integrating into a new country, I am here to support you and to enable you to move forward.

 What Clients and Colleagues have Said About Me

 Sue is brilliant to work with.
 She always does what she says, fun, is straight talking and is such a positive influence.
 There's not many people that operate like Sue - a real professional with sound integrity.

 Sue's work ethic is second to none and she always delivers.
 More than that though is the fact that she has loads (and loads) of integrity.